Joker & the Thief: In popular culture

-"Joker & the Thief" has been featured in several films, video games and TV shows including The Blacklist, The Hangover, Shoot 'Em Up, NHL 14, Rock Revolution, Jackass Number Two, Impractical Jokers: The Movie, Karaoke Revolution Presents American Idol Encore 2, Here Comes the Boom, MLB 07: The Show, Need for Speed: Carbon, Shrek the Third, Lego DC Super-Villains, Preacher and The Man from Toronto.
+"Joker & the Thief" has been featured in several films, video games and TV shows including The Blacklist, The Hangover, Shoot 'Em Up, NHL 14, Rock Revolution, Jackass Number Two, Impractical Jokers: The Movie, The Out-Laws, Karaoke Revolution Presents American Idol Encore 2, Here Comes the Boom, MLB 07: The Show, Need for Speed: Carbon, Shrek the Third, Lego DC Super-Villains, Preacher, The Man from Toronto, Ted Lasso, and The Artful Dodger.
 It is also available as downloadable content for the music video game series Rock Band.

 The song appeared in the Green Bay Packers' video package at Super Bowl XLV.

 At the Chicago Bears' home games, before kickoff, "Joker & the Thief" would play loudly with a bear and blue lightning graphics coming out of its eyes.
 The Kansas State Wildcats also regularly play "Joker & the Thief" for introductions for both their football and men’s basketball team, and the song is now a known hit within their fanbase.
-The University of Louisville Cardinals use the song as a hype song leading into the fourth quarter of football games and ninth inning of baseball.
+The Boston Bruins play the song before the first puck drop of every game, including playoffs.
+The Tennessee Volunteers and the Oregon Ducks play the song before every kickoff.
+The Louisville Cardinals use the song as a hype song leading into the fourth quarter of football games and ninth inning of baseball.
 Michigan Technological University also frequently plays this song during hockey games before going onto a power play.
 This song is also played before the centre bounce at Brisbane Lions home games.

+It also appeared in the intro of the fourth season programmes of spanish radio show La Vida Moderna.